Skip to content

 The Court specified that "neither the absence of a higher degree of care nor the failure to exhibit a higher degree of skill" would attract criminal liability.
 Only a very high degree of negligence, amounting to a wanton disregard for life, justifies a criminal prosecution.
 Applying this standard, the Court held that prosecuting Dr Mathew for what was at most a systemic failure in oxygen supply management did not meet the criminal threshold.

 Jacob Mathew remains the governing precedent on criminal medical negligence in India, explicitly followed in Martin D'Souza v.
 Mohd.
-Ishfaq (2009) 3 SCC 1, where the Court reiterated and expanded the protective framework.
-Martin D'Souza went further: it held that before registering a case under IPC § 304A against a doctor, the investigating officer must consult a qualified medical professional or medical board to determine whether the complaint has a prima facie basis.
+Ishfaq (2009) 3 SCC 1, where the Court reiterated and extended the protective framework.
+Martin D'Souza held that before registering a case under IPC § 304A against a doctor, the investigating officer must consult a qualified medical professional or medical board to confirm a prima facie basis for the complaint.
 Registering a criminal case without this preliminary verification was held to be an abuse of process.
-The decision was intended to address the growing phenomenon of doctors being arrested, harassed, and their clinics vandalized on the basis of negligence complaints that lacked any substantive medical foundation.

 The third Indian Supreme Court landmark in this sequence is Kunal Saha v.
 Sukumar Mukherjee (2013) 9 SCC 221, the AMRI Hospital case arising from the death of Dr Anuradha Saha in 1998 from toxic epidermal necrolysis after treatment in Calcutta.
 The Court (per Justices C.K.
 Prasad and V. Gopala Gowda) made the largest compensatory damages award in Indian medical-negligence history at the time, Rs 6.08 crore (approximately USD 1 million), applying the multiplier-method loss-of-earnings calculation that English courts had refined for personal-injury awards and adapting it to private-medical-care negligence.
 The decision established that Indian consumer-court compensation can be calibrated to the patient's actual lost earning capacity (in Kunal Saha's case, the deceased was an income-earning paediatric clinical research fellow in the US, generating substantial future earnings projections), not capped at conventional Indian damages levels.
 Kunal Saha sits alongside Jacob Mathew (criminal threshold) and Martin D'Souza (pre-registration safeguard) as the third pillar of contemporary Indian medical-negligence jurisprudence; together they define the criminal, regulatory, and civil-compensation contours of the doctor's liability exposure.